yang123vc/qf/README.md

 `qf.DoesCurrentUserHavePerm` has the following definition:
 `func(r *http.Request, documentStructure string, permission string) (bool, error)`

+The permissions to test for are `read, read-only-created, read-only-mentioned`.
+These are the three types of read permission in this project.

 The link to display to the user is of the form `doc/{documentStructure}/list/`